-12. Assessment
+11. Assessment

-- 13.1 IHNA adopts assessment methods that include, but are not limited to:
+- a) IHNA adopts assessment methods that include, but are not limited to:

+- b) Theory Assessment

+- c) Simulation Based Assessment (SBA)

+- d) Professional Experience Placement (PEP)

+- e) IHNA utilises the following assessment tools (but not limited to):

 - a.
-Theory Assessment

-- b.
-Simulation Based Assessment (SBA)/Objective Structured Clinical Assessment (OSCA)

-- c.
-Professional Experience Placement (PEP)

-- 13.2 IHNA utilises the following assessment instruments (but not limited to):

-- a.
 Case studies

 - b.
 Observation of competency in simulated environment and on-the-job

 - c.
 Laboratory procedures

 - d.
 Question and answer sessions

 - e.
 Multiple Choice Questions (MCQs)

 - f.
 Projects

 - g.
 Assignments

 - h.
+Essays

+- i.
+Presentations

+- j.
+Role plays

+- k.
+Written tests

+- Open book examinations

+- Closed book examinations

+- f) Literature (article) review

+- g) Participation in classroom activities

+- h) Integrated assessment of some units/modules.

-Essays - i.
-Presentations - j.
-Role plays - k.
-Written tests - i.
-Open book examinations - ii.
-Closed book examinations - I. Literature (article) review - m.
-Participation in classroom activities - n.
-Integrated assessment of some units/modules. - 13.3 Advance notice of the assessment will be given to students for all forms of assessment. - 13.4 Students are required to sign an Assessment Agreement (Training Plan) at the commencement of the course.
-The Assessment Agreement sets out general information and instructions for students. - 13.5 Student assessment is based on the achievement of competency by each student.
-Competency involves the specification of skills and knowledge and their application to a particular standard of performance required in the workplace. - a.
-Aspects of work performance included in this concept are: - b.
-Performance at an acceptable level of technical skill - c.
-Organising one's tasks - d.
-Responding and reacting appropriately when things go wrong - e.
-Transferring skills and knowledge to new situations and contexts - 13.6 IHNA acknowledges that effective and objective assessment is the key to the successful implementation of competency standards in the workplace and in education.
+- i) Integrated assessment of some units/modules may occur.

+- i) Advance notice of the assessment will be given to students for all forms of assessment.

+- k) Students are required to sign an Assessment Agreement at the commencement of the course.
+The Assessment Agreement sets out general information and instruction to students.

+- I) Student assessment is based upon the achievement of competency by each student.
+Competency involves the specification of skills and knowledge and their application to a particular standard of performance required in the workplace.
+Aspects of work performance included in this concept involve:

+- a.
+Performance at an acceptable level of technical skill; - b.
+Organising one's tasks; - c.
+Responding and reacting appropriately when things go wrong and; - d.
+Transferring skills and knowledge to new situations and contexts. - m) IHNA acknowledges that effective and objective assessment is the key to the successful implementation of competency standards in the workplace and in education.
 This is the judgement of performance and knowledge against the relevant industry competency standards.
 Assessment is carried out by the comparison of a student's evidence of skills and knowledge, against the requirements of the Standards.

-13. Assessment Validation and Moderation
+12. Assessment Validation and Moderation

-14.1 Assessment validation and moderation is undertaken as part of IHNA's quality assurance and continuous improvement of learning and teaching activities.
+12.1 Assessment validation and moderation is undertaken as part of IHNA's quality assurance and continuous improvement of learning and teaching activities.
 Assessment validation and moderation activities are undertaken collaboratively and will involve all staff who deliver and assess the relevant unit.
 These activities will also be informed by the broader spectrum of external benchmarking activities.
-Refer to Assessment Validation Policy for further information.
+Refer to Assessment Validation and Moderation Policy for further information.

-14. Assessors
+13. Assessors